Minecraft Earth makes the whole real world your very own blocky realm – TechCrunch

-When your game tops a hundred million players, your thoughts naturally turn to doubling that number.
+When your game tops 100 million players, your thoughts naturally turn to doubling that number.
 That’s the case with the creators, or rather stewards, of Minecraft at Microsoft, where the game has become a product category unto itself.
-And now it is making its biggest leap yet — to a real-world augmented reality game in the vein of Pokemon GO, called Minecraft Earth.
+And now it is making its biggest leap yet — to a real-world augmented reality game in the vein of Pokémon GO, called Minecraft Earth.

 Announced today but not playable until summer (on iOS and Android) or later, MCE (as I’ll call it) is full-on Minecraft, reimagined to be mobile and AR-first.
 So what is it?
 As executive producer Jesse Merriam put it succinctly: “Everywhere you go, you see Minecraft.
 And everywhere you go, you can play Minecraft.”

 Yes, yes — but what is it?
-Less succinctly put, MCE is like other real-world based AR games in that it lets you travel around a virtual version of your area, collecting items and participating in mini-games.
-Where it’s unlike other such games is that it’s built on top of Minecraft: Bedrock Edition, meaning it’s not some offshoot or mobile cash-in; this is straight-up Minecraft, with all the blocks, monsters, and redstone switches you desire, but in AR format.
+Less succinctly put, MCE is like other real-world-based AR games in that it lets you travel around a virtual version of your area, collecting items and participating in mini-games.
+Where it’s unlike other such games is that it’s built on top of Minecraft: Bedrock Edition, meaning it’s not some offshoot or mobile cash-in; this is straight-up Minecraft, with all the blocks, monsters and redstone switches you desire, but in AR format.
 You collect stuff so you can build with it and share your tiny, blocky worlds with friends.

 That introduces some fun opportunities and a few non-trivial limitations.
-Let’s run down what MCE looks like — verbally, at least, since Microsoft is being exceedingly stingy with real in-game assets.
+Let’s run down what MCE looks like — verbally, at least, as Microsoft is being exceedingly stingy with real in-game assets.

 There’s a map, of course

-Because it’s Minecraft Earth, you’ll inhabit a special Minecraftified version of the real world, just as Pokemon GO and Harry Potter: Wizards Unite put a layer atop existing streets and landmarks.
+Because it’s Minecraft Earth, you’ll inhabit a special Minecraftified version of the real world, just as Pokémon GO and Harry Potter: Wizards Unite put a layer atop existing streets and landmarks.

-The look is blocky to be sure but not so far off the normal look that you won’t recognize it.
-It uses OpenStreetMaps data, including annotated and inferred information about districts, private property, safe and unsafe places, and so on — which will be important later.
+The look is blocky to be sure, but not so far off the normal look that you won’t recognize it.
+It uses OpenStreetMaps data, including annotated and inferred information about districts, private property, safe and unsafe places and so on — which will be important later.

 The fantasy map is filled with things to tap on, unsurprisingly called tappables.
-These can be a number of things: resources in the form of treasure chests, mobs, and adventures.
+These can be a number of things: resources in the form of treasure chests, mobs and adventures.

-Chests are filled with blocks, naturally, adding to your reserves of cobblestone, brick, and so on, all the different varieties appearing with appropriate rarity.
+Chests are filled with blocks, naturally, adding to your reserves of cobblestone, brick and so on, all the different varieties appearing with appropriate rarity.

-Mobs are animals like those you might normally run across in the Minecraft wilderness: pigs, chickens, squid, and so on.
+Mobs are animals like those you might normally run across in the Minecraft wilderness: pigs, chickens, squid and so on.
 You snag them like items, and they too have rarities, and not just cosmetic ones.
 The team highlighted a favorite of theirs, the muddy pig, which when placed down will stop at nothing to get to mud and never wants to leave, or a cave chicken that lays mushrooms instead of eggs.
 Yes, you can breed them.

-Last are adventures, which are tiny AR instances that let you collect a resource, fight some monsters, and so on.
+Last are adventures, which are tiny AR instances that let you collect a resource, fight some monsters and so on.
 For example you might find a crack in the ground that, when mined, vomits forth a volume of lava you’ll have to get away from, and then inside the resulting cave are some skeletons guarding a treasure chest.
 The team said they’re designing a huge number of these encounters.

-Importantly, all these things, chests, mobs, and encounters, are shared between friends.
+Importantly, all these things — chests, mobs and encounters — are shared between friends.
 If I see a chest, you see a chest — and the chest will have the same items.
 And in an AR encounter, all nearby players are brought in, and can contribute and collect the reward in shared fashion.

 And it’s in these AR experiences and the “build plates” you’re doing it all for that the game really shines.